ivanmrsulja/flower-classification-inceptionV3/README.md

 # flower-classification-inceptionV3
 Flower classification model that classifies flowers in 10 classes.

-- Training is done using a pre-anotated dataset from Kaggle (https://www.kaggle.com/olgabelitskaya/flower-color-images).
+- Training and validation are done using a pre-anotated dataset from Kaggle (https://www.kaggle.com/olgabelitskaya/flower-color-images).
 - Dataset is split into training and validation sub-sets (80-10).
 - Model is made using transfer learning with an InceptionV3 model with one added fully-connected layer (1024 neurons) and a softmax exit layer.